Recoskie/JDasm/docs/Machine.md

 <h2>32 bit x86.</h2>

-With the introduction of 32 bit, the 16-bit operations are made 32 bit's long.
+With the introduction of 32-bit, the 16-bit operations are made 32-bit's long.
 Thus two-byte add also became 4 byte add.
-The 8-bit operations remain 8 bit's in length.
+The 8-bit operations remain 8-bit's in length.

 <br />